sudo-self/Rpi-shairport-sync/CYGWIN.md

 Set up Windows 10 and install all updates.
 Next, install the `Bonjour Service`, available from Apple in an installer called "Bonjour Print Services for Windows v2.0.2".

 * Download and run `Bonjour Print Services for Windows v2.0.2`
-* After accepting conditions, the installer will do a preliminary installion of the Bonjour Service and will then pause, inviting you to install Bonjour Print Services.
-You can decline to do this, as the Bonjour Service will have been installed.
+* After accepting conditions, the installer will do a preliminary installation of the Bonjour Service and will then pause, inviting you to install Bonjour Print Services.
+You can decline to do this, as the Bonjour Service will have just been installed.

 * Check Bonjour Service is running.
 In Windows, open the "Services" application and ensure that you can see `Bonjour Services` running.